strax/node-wolfram/README.md

 Running tests
 -------------

-Be sure to have [tap](https://www.npmjs.org/package/tap) globally installed:
-`$ npm install tap -g`

-On some systems `sudo` rights may be required.

-Once `tap` is installed navigate to the project folder and run `npm install` to install the project's dependencies.
+Navigate to the project folder and run `npm install` to install the project's dependencies.

-Finally run the following command, substituting your Wolfram|Alpha application ID.
+Run the following command, substituting `your-app-id` with your Wolfram|Alpha application ID.

 `$ WOLFRAM_APPID=your-app-id npm test`